arcsecond-io/arcsecond-io.github.io/docs/portals/storage-cloud.md

 ## Access

-The human interfaces to manage data in the cloud are available at `https://www.arcsecond.io` for individual astronomers, and `https://<subdomain>.arcsecond.io`.
+The human interfaces to manage data in the cloud are available at `https://www.arcsecond.io` for individual astronomers, and `https://<subdomain>.arcsecond.io` for Observatory Portals.
 Technically, the data is available through REST API endpoints.

+## Can I remove all my data from arcsecond.io?

+**Of course.**

+Deleting data on arcsecond.io will delete files on the Amazon S3 folder, then remove any associated metadata we have on our database.
+Apart from some logfiles whose lifetime is limited, there is no trace anymore of your data on our system.

 ## How data volume is measured ?